-- Get treatment for substance abuse or other mental health problems.
-Your substance use, depression, anxiety and stress can feed off each other, leading to a cycle of unhealthy behavior.
+- Get treatment for substance misuse or other mental health problems.
+Your substance use, depression, anxiety and stress can lead to a cycle of emotional pain and unhealthy behavior.

 - Find healthy outlets.
 Explore healthy ways to rechannel your urges to steal or shoplift through exercise and recreational activities.

 - Stay focused on your goal.
 Recovery from kleptomania can take time.
-Stay motivated by keeping your recovery goals in mind and reminding yourself that you can work to repair damaged relationships and financial and legal problems.
+Stay motivated by keeping your recovery goals in mind.
+Remind yourself that you can work to repair damaged relationships and financial and legal problems.

 Support for loved ones

-If your loved one is being treated for kleptomania, make sure you understand the details of the treatment plan and actively support its success.
-It may be helpful to attend one or more therapy sessions with your loved one so that you're familiar with the factors that seem to trigger the urge to steal and the most effective ways to cope.
+If your close friend or family member is being treated for kleptomania, make sure you understand the details of the treatment plan and actively support its success.
+It may be helpful to attend one or more therapy sessions with your friend or relative to learn the factors that seem to trigger the urge to steal and the most effective ways to cope.

-You may also benefit from talking with a therapist yourself.
-Recovering from an impulse control disorder is a challenging, long-term undertaking — both for the person with the disorder and those closest to him or her.
+You also may benefit from talking with a therapist yourself.
+Recovering from an impulse control disorder is a challenging, long-term undertaking — both for the person with the disorder and close friends and family.
 Make sure you're taking care of your own needs with the stress-reduction outlets that work best for you, such as exercise, meditation or time with friends.

-People with kleptomania may benefit from participating in self-help groups based on 12-step programs.
+People with kleptomania may benefit from participating in self-help groups based on 12-step programs and those designed for addiction problems.
 Even if you can't find a group specifically for kleptomania, you may benefit from attending Alcoholics Anonymous or other addiction meetings.
-Such groups don't suit everyone's tastes, so ask your mental health professional about alternatives.
+Such groups don't suit everyone's tastes, so ask your mental health provider about alternatives.

 Preparing for an appointment

-If you struggle with an irresistible urge to steal, talk to your doctor.
-Having that discussion will undoubtedly be scary, but trust that your doctor is interested in caring for your health, not in judging you.
-Your doctor may refer you to a mental health professional, such as a psychiatrist, with experience diagnosing and treating kleptomania.
+If you struggle with an irresistible urge to steal, talk to your health care provider.
+Be honest with your provider about your symptoms.
+Having that discussion can be scary, but trust that your provider is interested in caring for your health, not in judging you.
+You may be referred to a mental health provider, such as a psychiatrist or psychologist, with experience diagnosing and treating kleptomania.

 You may want to take a trusted family member or friend along to help remember the details.
-In addition, someone who has known you for a long time may be able to ask questions or share information with the mental health professional that you don't remember to bring up.
+Also, someone who has known you for a long time may be able to ask questions or share information with the mental health provider that you don't remember to bring up.

-Here's some information to help you get ready and know what to expect from your doctor or mental health professional.
+Here's some information to help you get ready and know what to expect from your provider.

 What you can do